ANCPLabOldenburg/bids_manager_documentation/book/converter.md

 Each tab corresponds to a **BIDS sequence type** and lists the keywords that BIDS-Manager uses to recognize it.
 * You can use the `Add` and `Remove` buttons to edit these keywords and include any specific naming patterns you use in your own datasets.
 * All changes will be saved for following sessions.
-The changes are stored in a tsv file within the environment of your BIDS-Manager.
+The changes are stored in the _"user_preferences.tsv"_ file within the environment of your BIDS-Manager.

 ```bash
 path\to\BIDS_MANAGER\env\Lib\site-packages\bids_manager\user_preferences